Top Scholarships to Study in Japan in 2026

 The first is the “Monbukagakusho Honors Scholarship for Privately Financed International Students.”

-This is available to students admitted to Japanese higher education institutions.
-For example, specialized training colleges and language schools.
+This is available to students admitted to Japanese higher education institutions, such as specialized training colleges and language schools.

 You will get a monthly stipend of 48,000 yen for a year throughout your studies in Japan as part of this scholarship.
-But as stated in the title, you will still pay your tuition and other charges.
+But as the title states, you will still pay your tuition and other charges.

 JASSO also offers the “Student Exchange Support Program (Scholarship for Short-Term Study in Japan).”
 This is for individuals approved by Japanese schools.

-They do this via student exchange agreements (8 days—12 months).
-And other exchange arrangements for students who have their institutes located outside Japan.
+They do this through student exchange agreements (8— 12 months) and other exchange arrangements for students whose institutions are outside Japan.

 This award is not for students who want to complete their studies in Japan.

-This scholarship provides you with an 80,000 yen monthly stipend.
-But you will still pay for your tuition and travel to and from Japan during your exchange.
+This scholarship provides a monthly stipend of 80,000 yen.
+However, you will still be responsible for your tuition and travel to and from Japan during your exchange.

 To be qualified for the JASSO scholarship, you must apply directly to higher education institutions.
 The one to which they have admitted you.